 Exmouth – Between April and July Whale Sharks visit Exmouth to feed on zoo plankton.
 Don’t miss the opportunity to swim with these beautiful whales and enjoy a stay at Exmouth Cape Holiday Park.

 Albany – Humpbacks travelling north –west can be viewed from Albany’s bays from June to November.
 Southern Right whales also migrate north from Antarctica but they shelter in Albany’s southern bays to mate and give birth before returning south.
-Stay at BIG4 Albany Gardens Holiday Resort or BIG4 Middleton Beach Holiday Park.
+Stay at BIG4 Emu Beach Holiday Park or BIG4 Middleton Beach Holiday Park.

 Perth – Follow the migration from Perth or enjoy a scenic day trip to Rottnest Island.
 Did you know Whale Sharks can grow up to 16 meters in length?
 Whether it’s a whale watching cruise or coastal vantage point you choose, base yourself at Discovery Holiday Parks – Perth, Perth Vineyards Holiday Park or Woodman Point Holiday Park.